lucylow/Yeezy-Taught-Me/README.md

 Social Impact: What kind of social or business value could this product deliver?
 How does this software application use deep learning to make the world a little bit better, and to positively impact people’s lives?

+Traning in brower.
+Inference in browser.
+Save-load operations with IndexDB.

 ---